Autianic/clockworkpi-linux/README.md

 The `uboot-clockworkpi-a06` package is a bit of a moving target because one of its sources are pulled from their master branch.
 As such, the build may fail.

-The U-Boot images will be later used to write them into an area of the first 32K sectors.
-You may get these from the releases section instead:

-- `idbloader-ddr-800MHz.img`
-- `uboot.img`
-- `trust.img`

-There is also a 666MHz and a 933MHz variant of the idbloader which you may like to use instead.

-Place them next to the directory of the chroot.
-If you built the U-Boot package, copy them from there:
+If you built the U-Boot package, copy the U-Boot images from there:

 ```
 # executing from the host: